mcnamacl/risk_extractor_microservice/readme.md

 - **Cosine similarity (embedding-based)**
   Used to quantify the degree of transformation between the input and the generated output.
-  Lower similarity indicates greater abstraction and reduced copying.
+  Lower similarity suggests greater abstraction, though this metric alone does not capture correctness.

 - **Ground-truth similarity**
-  Generated outputs were compared against human-written ground-truth summaries and full outputs.
+  Generated outputs were compared against synthetic financial risk analysis text as ground-truth summaries and full outputs.

 - **Structured category extraction metrics**
   Precision, recall, F1 (micro), Jaccard similarity, and exact match rate were computed for extracted risk categories.

 - **Statistical significance testing**
-  Paired t-tests and effect sizes were used to assess whether observed differences were statistically meaningful.
+  Paired t-tests and effect sizes were used to assess whether observed differences were unlikely to be due to random variation.

 - **Inference efficiency**
-  Latency, throughput, and memory usage were measured to characterize deployment trade-offs.
+  Latency, throughput, and memory usage were measured to characterize performance trade-offs relevant to deployment.

 ### Transformation Quality

-The base model exhibited **very high similarity to the input text (≈0.92)**, indicating that it primarily reproduced or lightly paraphrased the source content.
+The base model exhibited **high similarity to the input text (≈0.92)**, indicating a strong tendency toward reproduction or light paraphrasing.

-The fine-tuned model produced outputs with **substantially lower similarity to the input**:
+The fine-tuned model produced outputs with **lower similarity to the input**:

 - **Summary-level:** ≈0.55
 - **Full-output:** ≈0.60

-These values closely align with the **human transformation baseline (≈0.53–0.55)**, indicating that the fine-tuned model learned to perform **semantic abstraction rather than surface-level rewriting**.
+These values are **closer to the human transformation baseline (≈0.53-0.55)**, suggesting that the fine-tuned model more frequently departs from surface-level rewriting.
+However, similarity alone does not guarantee that the transformations are semantically correct or complete.

-Both summary-level and full-output comparisons showed **statistically significant differences** relative to the base model (p < 0.05 and p < 1e-7 respectively), with **moderate effect sizes**, particularly for full outputs.
+Differences relative to the base model were statistically significant for both summary-level and full-output comparisons, with **larger effects observed for full outputs**.

 ### Output Quality vs Ground Truth

 When evaluated against human-written ground-truth outputs:

-- The fine-tuned model achieved **higher similarity** to ground-truth summaries and full outputs than the base model.
+- The fine-tuned model showed **higher average similarity** to ground-truth summaries and full outputs than the base model.
-- Improvements were consistent across the held-out evaluation set.
+- Improvements were observed across the evaluation set, though variance increased, indicating **less uniform output structure**.
-- Increased variance reflects **less templated and more expressive outputs**, rather than brittle pattern matching.

-These results indicate **improved alignment with human-authored risk abstractions**, especially at the full-output level.
+These results suggest improved alignment with reference outputs on average, while also reflecting greater diversity in generated responses.

 ### Structured Risk Category Extraction

-Significant improvements were observed in structured risk category extraction:
+Improvements were observed in structured risk category extraction:

 | Metric             | Base Model | Fine-Tuned Model |
 |--------------------|------------|------------------|